 It’s totally up to you.

 Important!
 Make sure you at least print your vision board though.
 It won’t help you if you burry it within one of the million apps on your phone.

 To be brief, YES and no. It can and WILL work if you do it right.

 You guessed it.
-It won’t work if you don’t do it right, and actually it could do even more harm than good in that case.
+It won’t work if you don’t do it right.
+Actually it could do even more harm than good in that case.

 We read an interesting case study of psychotherapist Amy Morin in which she saw that vision boards actually stunted the growth of her clients.
 Rather than getting out there and work toward achieving their goals, clients who created vision boards seemed to be waiting for the universe to do all the work.